tsujan/Arqiver/README.md

 ## Credits:

-Arqiver was started from lumina-archiver, belonging to [Lumina](https://github.com/lumina-desktop/lumina).
+Arqiver was inspired by lumina-archiver, belonging to [Lumina](https://github.com/lumina-desktop/lumina).

 ## Screenshot